zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 All assignments are hosted on GitHub.
 In order to work on them, however, you will need to complete work on your local machine.
 The general process is:

-- Go to the assignment's GitHub page
+- Go to the assignment's GitHub page.
-- Create a personal copy (a 'fork') of the assignment
+- Create a personal copy (a _fork_) of the assignment.
-- Download your personal copy (referred to as 'cloning') to your environment
+- Download your personal copy (referred to as _cloning_) to your environment.
-- Complete the required work
+- Complete the required work (including passing any tests).
-- Upload the work you've done to your personal copy of the assignment on GitHub
+- Upload the work you've done to your personal copy of the assignment on GitHub.
+- Submit the assignment in Canvas.

-For this assignment, we'll do a quick walkthrough of these steps so you will know what to do in future assignments.
+For this assignment, we'll get you set up to complete and submit your assignments.
+We'll also do a quick walkthrough of the steps so you will know what to do in future assignments.

 ### A Quick Note on Organizing Work on Your Machine